kstenerud/orb/orb.md

 A record definition declares a new type of record, listing what the field names are.
 A [record](#record) will reference this definition and list out the corresponding values.

-A record definition can be declared anywhere a value can be declared, and is considered "invisible" to the document structure (it is not considered a value and does not affect the document structure).
+A definition can be declared anywhere a value can be declared, and is considered "invisible" to the document structure (it is not considered a value and does not affect the document structure).

-A type begins with a globally unique (to the document) type name, followed by a series of field names, and is terminated wuth an end container
+A record definition begins with a globally unique (to the document) definition name, followed by a series of field names, and is terminated wuth an end container

-    [type name] [field name] ... [end container]
+    [definition name] [field name] ... [end container]

-Types are not structurally significant in an of themselves.
-They are effectively invisible to the document structure, so a type following an object name will not fulfil the role of the name's corresponding value.
+Definitions are not structurally significant in an of themselves.
+They are effectively invisible to the document structure, so a definition following an object name will not fulfil the role of the name's corresponding value.

-A type **MUST NOT** contain duplicate field names.
+A definition **MUST NOT** contain duplicate field names.
-A type's name **MUST** be unique to the entire document.
+A definition's name **MUST** be unique to the entire document.
-A type **MUST** be declared before any [instances](#instance) that reference it.
+A definition **MUST** be declared before any [instances](#instance) that reference it.

 Record
 ------

-An instance is the other half of a [record definition](#record-definition), listing out the values that correspond to its field names.
+A record is a data instance that lists out the values corresponding to its [record definition](#record-definition), in the same order as the field names were defined.

-    [type name] [field value] ... [end container]
+    [definition name] [field value] ... [end container]

-An instance **MUST** contain exactly the same number of values as the number of field names in the [type](#type) it references.
+A record **MUST** contain exactly the same number of values as the number of field names in the [definition](#record-definition) it references (and in the same order).

-An instance **MUST** not appear before the [type](#type) it references.
+A record **MUST** not appear before the [definition](#record-definition) it references.